cmgcds/fastvpinns/README.md

 *This library is a highly optimised version of the the initial implementation of hp-VPINNs by [Kharazmi et al.](https://github.com/ehsankharazmi/hp-VPINNs).
 Refer the [hp-VPINNs Paper](https://arxiv.org/abs/2003.05385).*

+**Note: The NSE2D branch is currently in developmental stage and is not yet merged with the main branch.
+The NSE2D branch is a work in progress and is not yet ready for production use.
+Users might need to clone the NSE2D branch to use the Navier-Stokes solver.
+QC and test cases are yet to be added for the branch**

 ## Authors 👨‍💻
 ---